 HALT 1353 - LANDSCAPE COMPUTER DESIGN

 A course in computer-aided landscape design.
 Emphasis on the application of design concepts and techniques using software.
-Lab fees apply

 - Design landscape plans using computer software programs - Print a report of all hardscape and softscape materials used in the design